-2. Maintain - Based on visual observation following a storm event on September 8, 2014, where total rainfall was recorded at 4.84 inches with intensities reaching 5.3 inches per hour, existing open channels and swales were overwhelmed and may be too shallow to properly handle the stormwater runoff from impervious surfaces such as rooftops and driveways.
+- 2. Maintain Based on visual observation following a storm event on September 8, 2014, where total rainfall was recorded at 4.84 inches with intensities reaching 5.3 inches per hour, existing open channels and swales were overwhelmed and may be too shallow to properly handle the stormwater runoff from impervious surfaces such as rooftops and driveways.
 Furthermore, water flow within the open swales and ditches was slow or stagnant and produced insufficient energy to maintain channel depth and move sediment.
 This caused blockages along the channel system.
 If residents and the City conduct a concerted system-wide effort, simple maintenance efforts will have a lasting impact on the channeling of stormwater overflow during a rain event.
-At a minimum, these activities should be conducted annually:40
+At a minimum, these activities should be conducted annually: - Regular maintenance and clearing of drainage grates of leaves, vegetation and debris.
+Debris and other obstructions can significantly reduce or impede water flow causing overflow and flooding, - Regularly inspect embankment of ditches for slope erosion,

-38 See http://hartsvillesc.gov/wp-content/uploads/2013/06/Hartsville2020.pdf, p32.
+&lt;sup>37 See http://hartsvillesc.gov/wp-content/uploads/2013/06/Hartsville2020.pdf, p32.

-39 National Research Council, Urban Stormwater Management in the United States, The National Academies Press, Washington DC, December 2008
+&lt;sup>38 National Research Council, Urban Stormwater Management in the United States, The National Academies Press, Washington DC, December 2008